guyzmo/event-source-library/README.md

 where:
  - PORT is an integer for the port to bind to
  - KEEPALIVE is an integer for the timeout between two keepalive messages (to protect from disconnections)
- - EVENT is a event_source_listener.Event based class, either one you made or
+ - EVENT is a eventsource.listener.Event based class, either one you made or
-    - event_source_listener.StringEvent : Each event gets and resends multiline strings
+    - eventsource.listener.StringEvent : Each event gets and resends multiline strings
-    - event_source_listener.StringIdEvent : Each event gets and resends multiline strings, with an unique id for each event
+    - eventsource.listener.StringIdEvent : Each event gets and resends multiline strings, with an unique id for each event
-    - event_source_listener.JSONEvent : Each event gets and resends JSON valid strings
+    - eventsource.listener.JSONEvent : Each event gets and resends JSON valid strings
-    - event_source_listener.JSONIdEvent : Each event gets and resends JSON valid string, with an unique id for each event
+    - eventsource.listener.JSONIdEvent : Each event gets and resends JSON valid string, with an unique id for each event

 Extend
 ======

-To extend the behaviour of the event source library, without breaking event_source definition, the Event based classes implements all processing elements that shall be done on events.
+To extend the behaviour of the event source library, without breaking eventsource definition, the Event based classes implements all processing elements that shall be done on events.

 There is two abstract classes that defines Event:
- - event_source_listener.Event : defines the constructor of an Event
+ - eventsource.listener.Event : defines the constructor of an Event
- - event_source_listener.EventId : defines an always incrementing id handler
+ - eventsource.listener.EventId : defines an always incrementing id handler

 here is an example to create a new Event that takes multiline data and join it in a one line string seperated with semi-colons.